DEI Services Corp

 - The company faced certain liquidation and a potential loss to the bank of up to $7 million.

 - MorrisAnderson was brought in by the bank group to evaluate the viability of the business.

 - MorrisAnderson worked with management to develop a business plan to convince the bank to fund an additional $400K for payroll.

-- Secured by an Income Tax refund, an outside investors put in $1 million, with the bank’s consent to fund working capital.
+- Secured by an Income Tax refund, an outside investor put in $1 million, with the bank’s consent to fund working capital.

 - A forbearance agreement put tight financial controls on the use of cash and required that the company seek additional capital with MorrisAnderson helping to guide the process.

 - In July 2010 the company was sold to a strategic investor and the bank was paid back 100% of all outstanding amounts.